OLD BOWLING GREEN – FULL BACK & FIRKIN – POLAR BEAR – THE BOWLING GREEN, 46 OXFORD STREET

 Another 1960s picture of the Old Bowling Green.

 By the 1980s it was called Ye Old Bowling Green.
 An intriguing aspect was a staircase that leads to nowhere – a blank wall.
-A complete list of licensees can be found in JR’s research.
+A complete list of licensees from 1950s can be found in JR’s research.

 By 1996 saw the Old Bowling Green gutted and renamed the Full Back & Firkin, one of a chain of pubs under the Firkin brand throughout the Midlands and the South.